2023 Nanticoke PD News

 WILKES-BARRE — Luzerne County Judge Joseph F. Sklarosky Jr. has scheduled a status conference for Nanticoke patricide suspect Kevin Novak who was deemed well enough to face his criminal homicide trial.

-sylvania State Police at Wilkes-Barre with fatally shooting his father, Richard Novak, 70, during an argument at the family’s double block home at 1205-1207 S. Prospect St., Nanticoke, on March 11, 2022.
+Novak, 31, was charged by Pennsylvania State Police at Wilkes-Barre with fatally shooting his father, Richard Novak, 70, during an argument at the family’s double block home at 1205-1207 S. Prospect St., Nanticoke, on March 11, 2022.
 The shooting happened inside the 1207 side.

 State police in court records say Richard Novak was shot multiple times in the upper body.
 Multiple .40 caliber shell casings were recovered from the floor in the room where the elder Novak was found.